 - I have other health problems.
 How can I best manage these conditions together?

 - Are there brochures or other printed materials I can have?
 What websites do you recommend?

 Your provider is likely to ask you questions, including:

 - Do you have symptoms all the time or do they come and go?

 - Does anything seem to improve your symptoms?

-- What medications have you tried for your symptoms?
+- What medicines have you tried for your symptoms?
 Has anything helped?

-- Do your symptoms worsen when you eat spicy foods, drink alcohol or take certain medications?
+- Do your symptoms get worse when you eat spicy foods, drink alcohol or take certain medicines?

-- Are you regularly exposed to fumes, chemicals or other airborne irritants?
+- Are you often exposed to fumes, chemicals or tobacco smoke?